Qodana

 }

-TypeScript accepts this without complaint.
-Calling an async function without await is considered valid syntax, and the return value is discarded.
-However, this behavior is incorrect: The user sees the success page before the save completes, and any database error is silently swallowed.
+Both TypeScript and the compiler accept this without complaint.
+Calling an async function without await is valid syntax, and the returned Promise is discarded.
+But the code is still wrong in practice: The user sees the success page before the save completes, and any database error is silently swallowed.

 async function onSubmit(data: FormData) {